LiskArchive/lips/proposals/mainnet_migration.md

 48 bytes all set to 0

    </td>
-   <td>An invalid BLS key, used as a placeholder before a valid BLS key is registered.
-It is invalid as deserialization fails since the most significant bit of the first byte is zero while the total length is 48 (see second point <a href="https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-pairing-friendly-curves-07#appendix-C.2">here</a>).
+   <td>A BLS key, used as a placeholder before a valid BLS key is registered.
+It is invalid since the most significant bit of the first byte is zero while the total length is 48 and deserialization fails(see second point <a href="https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-pairing-friendly-curves-07#appendix-C.2">here</a>).
    </td>
   </tr>
   <tr>